Developer Guide

 - File not found — sample data is loaded and the file is created on the next save or exit.

-- File is malformed or contains invalid data — an empty address book is used and a warning is logged; the corrupted file is left untouched.
+- File is malformed or contains invalid data — an empty address book is used and a warning is logged.

 - File is valid — data is loaded normally.